 Saul puts David in command of a company of 1,000 men.
 He is likely attempting to kill David by proxy by putting him in battle.
 This backfires as again David is successful in all that he does.
-Also it appears that Saul is hiding himself away and David being more visible is loved even more by the people.
+Also, it appears that Saul is hiding himself away and David is more visible and is loved even more by the people.